cagix/pandoc-lecture/README.md

     impossible.
 *   Most students would read the handout using a tablet or an e-book reader, so PDF is not really a suitable format for handouts.
-HTML or even EPUB would be a much more suitable choice for this task.
+HTML or even EPUB would be a much more appropriate choice for this task.
 There are a number of projects addressing this (e.g. [LaTeX2HTML](http://www.latex2html.org/), [Hyperlatex](http://hyperlatex.sourceforge.net/), [TeX4ht](http://www.tug.org/tex4ht/)), but the resulting HTML is not really satisfying, and EPUB generation